Introduction to Plush Manufacturing

 August 27, 2024 PA Updates

 There are many more resources, but these are the main things.
-While there are rules for small batches, I don't know what they are off hand.
-You can do the research.
+While there are rules for small batches, you'll need to research that to make sure you understand what qualifies.
 When I emailed the government, they basically stated it needs to be "intended for children" to be considered a toy.
 They also noted if a "product is commonly recognized by the consumer as being intended for use by a child 12 years of age or younger" - which is really the issue.
 The number of plush projects I've backed or products I have ordered from companies online that were for my kid but ended up not being properly tested or tagged was a lot higher than you would think it would be.
 I am going to copy and paste the next part directly from the email I received (I was asking about pillows in this case).

 If you’ve determined the product is a children’s product, it likely is subject to the following CPSC requirements: